Milia

 While Milia may not always be preventable, adopting certain skincare practices can help minimise the risk of their occurrence:

-It is recommended that you do seek professional advice to achieve the safest and best results to remove Milia for good.
-However, here a few home remedies that can be considered.
+It is recommended that you seek professional advice to achieve the safest and best results to remove Milia for good.
+However, here are a few home remedies that can be considered.

 Examples of home remedies for Milia include: